-Regular Mail: To request a Qsl card please send me a qsl card direct or via the Bureau and I will return a card in the mail ASAP, usually no later than 2-3 days.
+Regular Mail: To request a Qsl card please send me a qsl card direct and I will return a card in the mail ASAP, usually no later than 2-3 days.
 I currently do not require an S.A.S.E. to return a QSL within the U.S. or it's territories but if you need a card right away an S.A.S.E would assure you a quicker return.
 I can receive international qsl's through the bureau but cannot send or return cards through the bureau as I am not an ARRL member.
 Due to the increased cost of postage, if you are requesting an international return, direct would be the best option.
 Please include some appropriate form of currency equivilant to $2 (U.S. Dollars) for the cost of return postage.

 I do not use E'qsl or Qrz logbook.
-Sorry.
-For confirmation please QSL via Regular Mail & LoTw only.
-(LoTw Currently down)
+For confirmation please QSL direct via Regular Mail & or LoTW only.

 NOTE: If you need a qsl card with my old callsign (K4EKG) you are in luck as I still have plenty of them available.
 I will continue to mail those cards per request until I run out of stock.
 I will also confirm with LoTw once I get all the paper logs converted (which might take a while, a long while).

 I currently Co-own and operate the 147.020 repeater located in Hamilton, Al along with KB5LTW.
 The repeater has a standard positive offset and is open to all hams.
 It requires a PL Tone of 123.0Hz for access.
 The repeater also transmits the same tone for your convinience should you desire to use toned squelch on your radio.
 I usually monitor the repeater on my daily commutes as well as on occasion when I am at home.
 Feel free to give me a call if you are in the area.
 The coverage is pretty decent, especially to the west allowing mobile coverage to a range of about 50 miles.
 As I get time I will add more information about the repeater as well as photos.
 Here is a current rundown of the equipment being used.